wso2/docs-is/en/docs/learn/configuring-inbound-provisioning-for-a-service-provider.md

 # Configuring Inbound Provisioning for a Service Provider

-See [Inbound Provisioning](../../learn/inbound-provisioning) for more information on inbound provisioning.
+Click [here](../../learn/inbound-provisioning) for more information on inbound provisioning.
 To configure inbound provisioning for the service provider, follow the steps below.